Know Your ADA Wheelchair Ramp Requirements

 There must be a level landing at the top and bottom of each ramp run that is at least 60" long and the same width as the ramp run.
 Built-up ramps (including landings) cannot cut into parking spaces, access aisles, or vehicle traffic lanes.

-Ramp Landings with an Overlapping Doorway
+Ramp Landings With an Overlapping Doorway

 When there is a door at the top of the ramp, the landing space should be positioned so that it's clear of the door swing space.
 However, if this isn't possible, the door should be designed to open in the opposite direction to ensure a clear space for the landing.